kintsugi-sec/turtlepower/README.md

 I have also made the scripts easy to adapt to add file transfer methods or shells you wish to add.

 DISCLAIMER:
 I made these scripts for me, the code is hacky.
-It doesn't really need to be that optimised does it though, not a whole lot of computing power going on here
+It doesn't really need to be that optimised does it though, not a whole lot of computing power going on here.
+Get in touch if you want to refine it as long as you give me credit.

 # turtlepower scripts